kumpelblase2/vima/README.md

+## ⚠️ Vima has been completely superceded by it's successor vimax ⚠️

+You can find vimax at https://github.com/kumpelblase2/vimax

 # Vima

 **Vima** is a video manager or video collection.
 It manages a set of videos and allows the user to define custom metadata for each video.
 The user can then search for specific videos via the specified metadata using a custom query language, create playlists the same way and obviously play the videos in their browser.